10 minute read

 Aside from being able to track mentions, search engines can also tell if mentions are positive or negative, which means that companies need to be proactive when it comes to maintaining a positive reputation.
 In fact, some SEO’s speculate that brand mentions could become more important than links in the future for determining a site’s authority.

 So what are some ways that companies can brand themselves online?
-Here are a few tips to get more citations and brand mentions for your business.
+Here are 9 tips to get more citations and brand mentions for your business.

 1. Customer reviews